konspiracy-games/blossom-and-decay/README.md

 # Bug Reporting for Blossom &amp; Decay
-Here we gather and track bug, requests for new features, and player feedback.
+Here we gather and track bugs, requests for new features, and player feedback.
 [CLICK HERE](https://github.com/konspiracy-games/blossom-and-decay/issues/new/choose)

 Before starting a report, please make sure to: